lethanhha/simple_restful_api_nodejs/README.md

 # Simple RESTful API with NodeJS, Express, Mongoose, MongoDB (Movie List)

-> This is a repo I make to learn how to design RESTful API with NodeJS, Express, Mongoose and MongoDB as well.
+> This is a repo I make to learn how to design RESTful API with NodeJS, Express, Mongoose and MongoDB.

 [![NodeJS][node-image]][node-url] [![Npm][npm-image]][npm-url] [![Express][express-image]][express-url] [![MongoDB][mongo-image]][mongo-url]